|Semester 2 Credit Value:||20|

-The module aims to critically explore the interplay between theory and practice in contemporary global politics.
-It will analyse the social, political, economic and discursive contexts that give rise to and shape dominant understandings of key global issues.
+The module aims to critically explore the interplay between theory and practice in contemporary global politics with particular focus on the concept of security.
+It will analyse the social, political, economic and discursive contexts that give rise to and shape dominant understandings of key global security issues.
 It will then relate these contexts back to the problem-solving and critical theoretical traditions of the discipline of international relations.

 Topics covered may include the following: